artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 I realized I could achive that balance better as an empowered engineer rather than as a product manager.

 After a lot of thought, I decided that my longer term career direction made more sense as an engineering leader rather than as a product leader.
-Fortunately Artsy's leadership agreed to let me transition back into engineering, and at the beginning of June I was re-minted as a software engineer.
+Fortunately, Artsy's leadership agreed to let me transition back into engineering, and at the beginning of June I was re-minted as a software engineer.

 ## Onboarding the second time